zqxbit/Seg-Aug/README.md

 # Seg-Aug
 **Semantic augmentation for Multimodal 3D Object Detection**

-> - Preparing for submission to ICRA 2022
+> - All code will be released upon publication of the paper.

 ### AP on KITTI testing Dataset